joshfire/woodman/README.md

 If you are familiar with log4j, you may have noticed that Woodman's JSON configuration takes some leeway with log4j's [JSON Configuration](http://logging.apache.org/log4j/2.x/manual/configuration.html#JSON).
 In log4j, the JSON configuration is a direct translation of the XML configuration (where XML tags become property keys).
 Woodman JSON configuration is intended to be more natural to write for people used to JSON.

-That said, Woodman also supports the log4j JSON configuration format, meaning that you may use Appender Filter or Layout types as property keys, if you so wish and start your configuration object with a `configuration` root.
+That said, Woodman also supports the log4j JSON configuration format, meaning that you may use Appender, Filter or Layout types as property keys if you so wish and start your configuration object with a `configuration` root.
 For instance, the configuration example presented earlier may also be written as:

 ```json
 {